-State / Link to Statute Information Covered / Important Definitions Covered Entities1 / Third Party Recipients Notice Procedures & Timing / Other Obligations Encryption Safe Harbor / Other Exemptions Notification to Regulator / Waiver Penalties Private Cause of Action / Enforcement Washington Click here to review text of statute.
+State / Link to Statute Information Covered / Important Definitions Covered Entities / Third Party Recipients Notice Procedures & Timing / Other Obligations Encryption Safe Harbor / Other Exemptions Notification to Regulator / Waiver Penalties Private Cause of Action / Enforcement Click here to review text of statute.
 [For specific rules applicable to state agencies - see Wash.
 Rev. Code §42.56.590 et seq.]
-Return to Index of States Information covered: Personal information of Washington residents.
+Information covered: Personal information of Washington residents.
 Important definitions: "Security Breach" means unauthorized acquisition of data (in any form) that compromises the security, confidentiality or integrity of personal information maintained by the person or business.
 "Secured" means encrypted in a manner that meets or exceeds the national institute of standards and technology (NIST) standard or is otherwise modified so that the personal information is rendered unreadable, unusable or undecipherable.
 Subject to statute: Any person or business that conducts business in Washington and that owns or licenses data (in any form) that includes personal information.
 Third party recipients: Any covered entity that maintains data (in any form) that includes personal information that the covered entity does not own or license must notify the owner or licensee of the information of any security breach immediately following discovery of the breach.
 Written or electronic notice must be provided to victims of a security breach within the most expedient time possible and without unreasonable delay, but not later than forty-five (45) days after discovery of the security breach, unless a law enforcement agency determines that notice will impede an investigation (in which case notification is delayed until authorized by law enforcement).
 Notice to affected residents is required to contain specific content described in statute.
 Substitute notice is available by means prescribed in the statute if costs to exceed \$250,000, affected class exceeds 500,000 persons, or covered entity has insufficient contact information.
 Notice not required if the security breach is not reasonably likely to subject consumers to a risk of harm.
+Other exemptions, cont'd: A covered entity subject to HIPAA is exempt.
+Such covered entities will notify the Attorney General in the event of a security breach.
+Financial institutes subject to federal interagency guidelines are exempt.
+Such covered entities will notify the Attorney General in the event of a security breach.
 Encryption Safe Harbor: Statute not applicable if the personal data that was lost, stolen, or accessed by an unauthorized individual is secured (e.g. encryption or redaction).
 Safe harbor not available if a confidential process, encryption key or other means to decipher the secured information is compromised.
 Other exemptions: Exemption for good faith acquisition of personal information by an employee or agent of a covered entity for the purposes of the covered entity so long as the personal information is not used or subject to further unauthorized disclosure.
 A covered entity is deemed in compliance with the Washington statute if it maintains and complies with its own notification procedures as part of an information security policy and whose procedures are consistent with the timing requirements of the Washington statute.
 Attorney General must be notified at the same as notice to residents if a single breach results in notification to more than 500 residents.
 Notification must be submitted electronically and include the number (or estimate) of affected Washington residents and a sample copy of the notification to consumers.
 A determination of no likelihood of harm: Does not require notification to Attorney General.
 A waiver of the statute is void and unenforceable.
 Violations are an unfair or deceptive act in trade or commerce and an unfair method of competition.
 Private Cause of Action: Yes.
 Enforcement by Attorney General and individuals.